 A dedicated engineer is required to operate a conference system

 Today’s video conferencing and calling systems are easy to deploy, install and manage.
 In fact, it is as simple as using your smartphone.
 Sure, there is a learning curve.
 However, isn’t that the case with any new technology you’re trying to use?
 There are plenty of user-friendly video conferencing options available, many with smartphone-like user interfaces, that are intuitive and require little to no training or resources.
 Many video conferencing platforms offer a central portal so that either internal or remote administrators can provision, add and remove endpoints on-the-fly.

 Modern video conferencing solutions are seamlessly interoperable with your existing legacy communication and AV infrastructure.
 They have evolved around the requirement of the new workforce.
 We are sure you have heard some myths about video conferencing too.
 Use the comment section below to share some of your experiences.

-For more information on hassle-free Video Conferencing Solutions your business, Contact Actis at 022-30808080 or at email@example.com.
+For more information on hassle-free Video Conferencing Solutions for your business, Contact Actis at 022-30808080 or at firstname.lastname@example.org.